SamUsherenko/Black-Box-Project/README.md

-Welcome to The Black Box Project GitHub repository!
+Welcome to The Black Box Project!

 This repository is dedicated to learning about artificial intelligence (AI), natural language processing (NLP), and deep learning models.
 Our aim is to provide a comprehensive learning resource for beginners and experts alike who want to delve into the fascinating world of AI.

 In this repository, you will find a collection of Jupyter notebooks, code examples, and tutorials that cover a wide range of AI topics.
 We cover the basics of Python programming and data preprocessing, as well as more advanced topics such as deep learning models, computer vision, and NLP.